jshea18/GLE_Probe_ALPBath/README.md

 # Passive colloid in an active bath

-This module supplies all the code necessary to simulate a passive colloid in an active bath.
-Test.
+This module supplies all the code necessary to simulate a passive colloid in an active bath and investigate both the properties of the probe and bath.

 # Structure of this module